danikamilo/bogota-bank/README.md

 # bogota-bank
-This is a repository code for Bogota's bank
+This is a repository code for the test.